Understanding User Context

 and others to restrict, or define, what permissions the user has.

-The user context within the Reveal SDK is represented by the IRVUserContextProvider
+User context in the Reveal SDK is represented by the IRVUserContextProvider

 interface and the RVUserContext